 The complex resonates with peace and serenity and for that few hours that you are there you feel like you are in a time warp.
 As I left there, I felt as though I had emerged from another dimension.
 Do pay a visit and preferably go in the evening to see the colours change in the domes and the heavens.

 Non-Muslims are welcome to visit the complex, Entrance is free and guided tours are available.
 Women should be modestly dressed.

-Corner of Old Pretoria Road and Le Roux Avenue in Midrand, between Johannesburg and Pretoria.
+You can visit Nizamiye Mosque at the Corner of Old Pretoria Road and Le Roux Avenue in Midrand, between Johannesburg and Pretoria.

 Tel: +27 (0)11 024 5857

 Join 50,000+ Fans